Skip to main content

 Best for: Teams already deep in the Atlassian ecosystem

 Roadmapping: Timeline and board views with custom fields.
-The killer feature is seamless handoff from discovery to delivery in Jira.
+The killer feature is direct handoff from discovery to delivery in Jira.

 Pricing: Free for up to 10 users, then $10/user/month